LowerMedia/item9andthemadhatters.com/wp-content/plugins/wp-photo-album-plus/readme.txt

 = Which other plugins do you recommand to use with WPPA+, and which not? =

-* Recommanded plugins: qTranslate, Lightbox 3, WP Super Cache, AddThis.
+* Recommanded plugins: qTranslate, WP Super Cache, AddThis, Cube Points.
 * Plugins that break up WPPA+: My Live Signature.

+= Are there special requirements for responsive (mobile) themes? =

+* Yes!
+Go to the Photo Albums -> Settings admin page.
+Enter *auto* in Table I-A1.
+Lowercase letters, no quotes.
+* Do not use %%size=[any number]%%, unless you want a fixed width display.
+This setting is inherited to the next %%wppa%%, so use %%size=auto%% in the next %%wppa%% occurrence to go back to automatic.
+* If you use the Slideshow widget, set the width also to *auto*, and the vertical alignment to *fit*.
+* You may also need to change the thumbnail sizes for widgets in *Table I-F 2,4,6 and 8*.
+Set to 75 if you want 3 columns in the theme *Responsive*.

 = After update, many things seem to go wrong =

 * After an update, always clear your browser cache (CTRL+F5) and clear your temp internetfiles, this will ensure the new versions of js files will be loaded.
-* And - most important - if you use a server side caching program clear its cache.
-(No longer needed as of version 4.4.2)
+* And - most important - if you use a server side caching program (like WP Total Cavhe) clear its cache.
+* Make sure any minifying plugin (like W3 Total Cache) is also reset to make sure the new version files are used.
 * Visit the Photo Albums -> Settings page -> Table VII-A1 and press Do it!
 * When upload fails after an upgrade, one or more columns may be added to one of the db tables.
 In rare cases this may have been failed.
 Unfortunately this is hard to determine.